dfuse-io/client-js/MIGRATION.md

     yarn remove @dfuse/eosws-js
     yarn add @dfuse/client

 Next step is to rename all imports to the new library.
-Some renamed all instances of `@dfuse/eosws-js` to `@dfuse/client`.
+So, rename all instances of `@dfuse/eosws-js` to `@dfuse/client` using a global search & replace in your editor.

 After having change the import/require clauses, it's time to change the client.
 Indeed, we now have a full fledge dfuse Client and the way